obtusecanadiangoose/macrosynth/README.md

    - https://github.com/todbot/macropadsynthplug
    - Shipped very quick (even before the board!)

-A *large* part of the complicated timing and clock-BPM sync was adapted from @todbot's drum machine script (linked above), as well as the many projects he's made involving the RP2040 and audio (including his midisynth and monosynth)
+A *large* part of the complicated timing and clock/BPM sync was adapted from @todbot's drum machine project (linked above)

 # Usage

-A very basic 2osc synth (at the moment), the top keys select the various menus displayed on the screen on the left, with the bottom 8 keys playing the notes root5 -> root6
+A very basic 2x osc synth (at the moment), the top keys select the various menus displayed on the screen on the left, with the bottom 8 keys playing the notes root5 -> root6

 ## Main
 ### 1.0 (Main page 1)